charlesglucas/rca/README.md

 You will also need a compiled version of the sparse2d module of [ISAP](http://www.cosmostat.org/software/isap); alternatively, you should be able to install [PySAP](https://github.com/CEA-COSMIC/pysap) and let it handle the compilation and installation of sparse2d.

 ## Installation
-After installing all dependencies, RCA just needs to be cloned and python-installed:
+After installing all dependencies, RCA++ just needs to be cloned and python-installed:

 ```
 git clone https://github.com/charlesglucas/rca.git